Live streaming is wildly popular nowadays. You might have even watched a live stream or two today!

 However, having it as a side revenue stream can help you at least earn some change for coffee.

-For instance, YouTube’s main tip tool is Super Chat, which YouTube viewers can buy to highlight their messages to you during your live stream.
+For instance, YouTube’s main tip tools are Super Chat and Super Stickers, which YouTube viewers can buy to highlight their messages to you during your live stream.
 Twitch, on the other hand, allows viewers to buy Bits and use them to Cheer for you.
 You get a cent for each Cheer you get from your viewers.

 How can getting tips from your fans get better?

-This is closer to earning a recurring income, no matter how small, while being able to give your viewers more of what they want in return.
+If your fans can pay a set amount every month, no matter how small, this gets you closer to earning a sure, steady income, while being able to give them more of what they want and some exclusive content in return.

 Most of the above live streaming platforms support subscription plans and allow viewers to subscribe to a live stream right on the platform.